echo2echo/passwordGenerator/README.md

 If running the code on your own machine you may need to install Crypt::RandPasswd with cpan ( cpan -i Crypt::RandPasswd ) or ( cpanm  Crypt::RandPasswd ) and the CGI perl module too.

-On my server the script will hang if the length parameter is somewhere over 300.
-If you try a length over 128 you'll get a friendly error message asking you to try again with a smaller length.
+If you try a length over 1024 you'll get a friendly error message asking you to try again with a smaller length.
 Your performance may vary depending on the hardware you have serving this script.